pramodpatil24/Threat-detection-and-response/README.md

-# 🛡️ AWS Cloud Threat Detection & Response
+# 🛡️ Automated Threat Detection & Response

 This simulates real-world cloud security incidents and demonstrates automated threat detection and response using AWS-native services.
 Infrastructure is provisioned with Terraform and integrates GuardDuty, AWS Config, Security Hub, CloudTrail, and Lambda.